salcedoe/MtMdocs/docs/matlabBasics/Strings.md

         "new fish"
 ```

 …Notice the use of recursive assignment, where the variable name `stringy` appears on both sides of the assignment operator `=`.
-This means overwrite `stringy` with a new version of itself that contains all of its original elements, plus a bunch of fun new string elements (four new elements, to be precise).
+This means we overwrite `stringy` with a new version of itself that contains all of its original elements, plus a bunch of fun new string elements (four new elements, to be precise).
 Also notice the use of semi-colons to indicate the addition of elements vertically.

 ### String array 'arithmetic'